paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Indications for Use:**

 Pneumonia is suspected in a patient.
-This algorithm can be used on males and females of all ages and races who have been administered a chest X-ray.
+This algorithm has been tested on and can be used on males and females of all ages who have been administered a chest X-ray.

 **Device Limitations:**

 The program must run on a GPU-enabled workspace.
+The algorithm should not be used for patients over the age of 80 as it has not been trained or tested on such patients.

 **Clinical Impact of Performance:**

 Reduces time of verification of pneumonia diagnoses.
+Runtime is well under a second per diagnosis.
+Thus, the CNN is much faster than human doctors.

 ### 2. Algorithm Design and Function